b-z/naruhodo/README.md

 ### Disadvantages

 *   Simulating the glass material of the lens as realistically as possible will make the display look better, but on a web page, computing resources are not enough to achieve such a function.
+*   ARToolKit is not stable enough.
+Position of a marker may be ambiguous.

 ### Your inspiration?